LukeSmithxyz/LARBS/docs/README.md

 	- Status of torrents in transmission-daemon
 	- Expected date, time, battery, internet and volume modules
 - Switch from mocp to mpd/ncmpcpp for music.
+- System is more minimalist/suckless.
 - dmenu is used instead of rofi for simplicity's sake.
+- Deployment of my new mutt-wizard for secure offline email configuration instead of config files for the user to manually edit.
 - Firefox instead of qutebrowser for default browser (qutebrowser configs remain for qutebrowser afeccionados)
+- A default profile of Firefox including some privacy features, an ad-blocker and VimVixen, for vim-based keyboard shortcuts.
 - Extensive implementation of dmenu, including for mounting/unmounting drives, display selection, confirmation for shutdown and other crucial commands, link handling and screen/audio recording.